Linkedin Tag

 What are digital skimmers?

-Recently, we read of a new significant cyberattack campaign which targeted hundreds of online stores, exploiting vulnerabilities in third-party scripts and plugins.
+Recently, we read of a new significant cyberattack campaign that targeted hundreds of online stores, exploiting vulnerabilities in third-party scripts and plugins.
 This is a perfect example of a ‘digital skimmer’.
 Digital skimmers are snippets of code maliciously injected into legitimate websites.
 They target personal and credit card information.
-This ...
+This problem is on the rise and is part of the reason c/side was created.
+Our proxy is able to detect this malicious code and prevent it from affect

 Read More